d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 However, for more complicated models, like deep networks, the loss surfaces contain many minima.
-Fortunately, for reasons that are not yet fully understood, deep learning practitioners seldom stuggle to find parameters that minimize the loss *on training data*.
+Fortunately, for reasons that are not yet fully understood, deep learning practitioners seldom struggle to find parameters that minimize the loss *on training data*.
 The more formidable task is to find parameters that will achieve low loss on data